Individual Courses

 Anderson Center

-Introduction to descriptive, correlational, non-parametric, and inferential statistics and the use of research and statistics in society.
-Perform and interpret statistical analyses.
-Understand statistical analyses in published research articles.
+Introduction to descriptive, correlational, non-parametric, and inferential statistics.
+Description of the uses of research and statistical concepts in society today.
+Perform and interpret statistical analyses from existing data sets.
+Interpret statistical analyses in published research articles.
 FF: CAPS Goal Area 4.

 Number of credits: 4